roskakori/shapiro/README.rst

   based languages (like negators and intensifiers)
 * provide means to assign sentiment information to idioms
-* (long term) provide ways to model a grammar for more advanced sentiment analysis similar to the one described
+* (long term) provide ways to model a grammar for more advanced sentiment analysis similar to the one described Bing Liu (2015) "Sentiment Analysis:
+  Mining Opinions, Sentiments, and Emotions".

 Currently it provides basic support for: